conoro/ytpodders/README.md

 * Note the App Key
 * Click "Show" on App Secret and note it too
 * In redirect URL enter http://127.0.0.1:7000 and/or whatever server URL you'll be using
-* Download, install and configure [Go](http://www.golang.org/)
-* On your Web Server (even local server) Download the [ytpodders source code](https://github.com/conoro/ytpodders) via git clone or [zip download](https://github.com/conoro/ytpodders/archive/master.zip) into $GOPATH/src/github.com/conoro/ytpodders
+* On your client machine download the [ytpodders source code](https://github.com/conoro/ytpodders) via git clone or [zip download](https://github.com/conoro/ytpodders/archive/master.zip) into $GOPATH/src/github.com/conoro/ytpodders
-* Rename server_conf_example.json to server_conf.json
-* Edit server_conf.json and insert the values for App Key and Secret
-* Set serverurl.
-Use http://127.0.0.1:7000 if running locally
-* Set serverport if running behind something like Caddy or NGINX
-* Change oauthstatestring to something random
-* go build github.com/conoro/ytpodders to create the ytpodders binary
-* go server
+* Run a local web-server like [Caddy](https://caddyserver.com/) in the static directory
-* You can now browse to http://url_of_your_server and follow the auth flow to get a token.
+* You can now browse to http://url_of_your_local_server and follow the auth flow to get a token.
 Note it down

 ### Client
+* Download, install and configure [Go](http://www.golang.org/)
 * On your client machine download the [ytpodders source code](https://github.com/conoro/ytpodders) via git clone or [zip download](https://github.com/conoro/ytpodders/archive/master.zip) into $GOPATH/src/github.com/conoro/ytpodders
 * Download youtube-dl, ffmpeg and ffprobe as above to that directory too
 * go build github.com/conoro/ytpodders to create the ytpodders binary